-I started this blog to connect with other women who are moms.
+I started this blog to connect with other moms.
 To inspire, to laugh with, to support, and to simply acknowledge that we are not alone in this crazy thing called Motherhood.

 I suppose it started with a fussy baby and a wildly spirited toddler.

 The idea for a blog came to me one morning as I was making a tub-sized cup of coffee (one-handed of course, because: baby).
 I had already waded through tantrums and potty accidents, spit-up baths, and rebellion.
 And it wasn't even 8 AM yet.

 I felt like I was drowning.
 Before I had kids, I had adventures, I browsed bookstores at a leisurely pace, I brushed my hair.
 Now I just felt like the empty sleeve of skin that a snake slithers out of — paper-thin and honestly, kinda gross.

 The first year of our 2nd son’s life was the hardest I’d ever experienced.
 It was *just* starting to feel easier with our first son and — BAM! — we had the 2nd, and the challenges seemed to multiply exponentially.
 I was emotionally drained and energetically exhausted.

 There was a part of me that was suffering.
 The “Me” part of me.
 And when I talked to other moms out there, I realized I wasn't alone.
 And I wanted to write about it.

 You see, there was something about motherhood that wasn’t what I expected.